Blog/Tesamorelin vs Sermorelin vs Ipamorelin

 Evidence levelRCT, n=412Clinical practiceClinical practice

 Sermorelin and ipamorelin both elevate GH, which promotes lipolysis.
-Practitioners and users report body composition improvements on both compounds.
-These reports are consistent with GH physiology but are not the same as measured outcomes from controlled trials.
+Practitioners and users report body composition improvements on both.
+These reports are consistent with GH physiology but are not the same as CT-scan-measured outcomes from controlled trials.

 Head-to-Head: Sleep Quality